 5 May 2021

-This Bill would protect whistleblowers by creating new offences for mistreatment and improper handling of whistleblowing.
-It would establish an independent body to oversee whistleblowing, set standards, provide advice and direct investigations, and order redress for detriment; it would also repeal the Public Interest Disclosure Act 1998.
+This bill would strengthen protections for people who raise concerns at work (whistleblowers).
+It would create new offences for mistreating whistleblowers and for mishandling whistleblowing cases, and it would establish an independent body to protect whistleblowers, oversee how cases are handled, provide advice and disclosure services, direct investigations, and order redress for any detriment suffered.
+It would repeal the Public Interest Disclosure Act 1998.

-The bill is currently at committee stage in the House of Commons, where details are examined and amendments may be made.
+The bill is currently at Committee stage in the House of Commons, having previously completed its first and second readings in 2020.

 Generated 21 February 2026